sfu-ireceptor/turnkey-service-php/README.md

 ```
 curl --data "{}" "http://localhost/airr/v1/rearrangement"
 ```
-This should result in a JSON repsonse with all of the sequence rearrangement data for the 1000 sequences in the data file.
+This returns all of the rearrangement data for the 1000 sequences.

-Note: to load IMGT or AIRR annotations, replace the `mixcr` parameter by `imgt` or `airr`.
-Example:
+Note: to load IMGT or AIRR annotations, replace the `mixcr` parameter by `imgt` or `airr`, for example:
 ```
 scripts/load_rearrangements.sh imgt <IMGT file>
 ```